AbdullahGM1/l2d_detection/README.md

 ---
 ## Demonstration

-### Depth Map Detection and Localizationin in Action
+### Depth Map Detection and Localization in in Action

 <p align="center">